The SLA Program is pleased to announce a competition for UW-Madison Graduate School Fellowships for the 2020-21 academic year.

 2. payment of all tuition and segregated fees during the fellowship period, and

 3. eligibility for health insurance during the fellowship period.

 It is important to remember that these fellowships are awarded for the express purpose of allowing students to work on their studies full-time, so additional TA or PA appointments typically are not allowed.
-If your current assistantship might present an exceptional case (e.g., there is risk of losing it if you give it up for a fellowship), please speak with your adviser to plan the best path forward.
+If your current assistantship might present an exceptional case, for example there is risk of losing it if you give it up for a fellowship, please speak with your adviser to plan the best path forward.
 Note that in all cases, hourly appointments of up to 10 hours/week MAY be held concurrently with a fellowship.

-To apply for the Fellowship, submit your application materials to Wendy Johnson, email@example.com, by April 1.
+To apply for the Fellowship, submit your application materials to Kristin Dalby (firstname.lastname@example.org) by April 1.